ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 that measurements are values in the range of 80-250 cm.
 A malicious Client would not be able to claim a height of 400 cm, but they could submit multiple bogus reports inside the acceptable range, which would yield incorrect averages.
-More generally, DAP deployments are susceptible to Sybil attacks {{Dou02}}.
+More generally, DAP deployments are susceptible to Sybil attacks {{Dou02}}, especially when carried out by the Leader.

 In this type of attack, the adversary adds to a batch a number of reports that skew the aggregate result in its favor.
 For example, sending known measurements